 ▪ If the primary male love interest is a farmer, carpenter or just someone who works with his hands, take a drink.
 If he drives a pickup truck or jeep, take another drink.
 If he wears flannel, then … never mind, we don’t want you to die.

-▪ Is the male love interest descended from royalty and he falls for a commoner, and his family disapproves but comes to appreciate her genuineness?
+▪ Is the male love interest descended from royalty and he falls for a commoner, and his family disapproves but comes to appreciate the woman’s genuineness?
 Two drinks.
 (We’ll also accept “snobby rich people” in the place of “royalty.”)

 ▪ If one of the main characters is a handsome/beautiful single dad or mom, take two drinks.
 If the mom or dad is single because their spouse died tragically, take another drink.
 If that spouse died near Christmas time, take another drink.
 If the little kid from this union is a horrible brat, check your channel because you’re not watching Hallmark.